Kerry Carpenter Player Props: Tigers vs. Orioles

-After batting .184 with a double, three home runs, a walk and six RBI in his past 10 games, Kerry Carpenter and the Detroit Tigers take on the Baltimore Orioles (who will hand the ball to Kyle Gibson) at 6:40 PM ET on Thursday.
+After hitting .222 with two doubles, two home runs, a walk and five RBI in his past 10 games, Kerry Carpenter and the Detroit Tigers face the Baltimore Orioles (who will hand the ball to Grayson Rodriguez) at 6:40 PM ET on Friday.

 Kerry Carpenter Game Info & Props vs. the Orioles